-3. The cemetery must also be surrounded by a fence or wall made of brick, stone, stucco, and/or painted metal, as approved by the Director.
+3. The cemetery must also be surrounded by a fence or wall made of brick, stone, true hard coat stucco, and/or painted metal, as approved by the Director.

 206-8.4.
 Accessory Dwelling Unit (ADU)

 A small, self-contained dwelling unit located on the same lot as a principal dwelling unit.